AyberkYavuz/AyberkYavuz/README.md

 - 👋 Hi, I’m @AyberkYavuz
 - 👀 I’m interested in machine learning, software engineering and python programming.
 - 🌱 I’m currently learning Amazon Technologies like athena, sagemaker, s3, ec2 and so on.
-- 📫 How to reach me: ayberk.yavuz06@gmail.com
+- 📫 How to reach me: ayberk.yavuz06@gmail.com or https://www.linkedin.com/in/hikmetyavuz/